-You will receive an email at your UT Dallas email when the completed documents are ready for pickup.
+You will receive an email at your UT Dallas email address when the completed documents are ready for pickup.

-- If you are leaving the U.S. for the change, you will receive an Initial Form I-20 to take to the U.S. consulate.
+- If you are leaving the U.S. for the change of status, you will receive an Initial Form I-20 to take to the U.S. consulate.

 - If you are remaining in the U.S., you will receive a Form I-20 for a Change of Status by petition, assembly and mailing instructions.